 However, it’s important to understand the differences you’ll find with a home equity product.

 “The main difference between a reverse mortgage, a home equity loan, and a HELOC is that the homeowner doesn’t need to make monthly payments with a reverse mortgage,” said Irwin.
 Plus, any funds borrowed from the reverse mortgage don’t need to be repaid until the borrower passes away or permanently vacates the property.

 With a home equity loan or HELOC, the borrower does have to make monthly payments until the loan is paid off.
-Home equity loans can also be more difficult — or impossible — for retirees to qualify for since lenders expect you to have an income to repay your loan.
+Home equity loans can also be more difficult — or impossible — unless retirees have sufficient income to repay the loan.

 On the flip side, home equity loans and HELOCs don’t require you to be at least 62 years old to apply.
 Fees and interest rates for both can also be significantly lower than what you’ll qualify find with a reverse mortgage.